Different types of Solar Chargers

 Residential Solar Electric System

-Our experts in solar home power installation will:
+Our experts in home solar installations will

 • If appropriate, you should work with your HOA

-• Interconnection agreements must be recorded.
+• Interconnection agreements must be signed and filed.

-• Conduct inspections, and make commissions.
+• Perform inspections, make commissions.

 What are the pros and disadvantages of solar panels for your home?